 Curcumin is the main active component in turmeric (Curcuma longa), a golden spice commonly used in Indian cuisine.

 When buying a saffron supplement for depression, quality matters.
+A lot.

 It’s critical that you take a standardized extract of Crocus sativus that comes from a reputable company.

 If it says only “saffron extract” on the label, it’s almost certainly not the real thing.

 American or Mexican saffron (Carthamus tinctorius) and meadow saffron (Colchicum autumnale), which is poisonous, are examples of saffron copycats you may come across.

 Saffron is one of the most common fraudulent foods.